-Animal imagery has been part of humankinds’ cultural repertoire.
-Like all genres of artistic examination, the visual renderings of animals reflects the various artistic styles practiced by artists.
+Animal imagery has been part of humankind’s cultural repertoire.
+Like all genres of artistic examination, the visual renderings of animals reflect the various artistic styles practiced by artists.
 From realistic representations to abstract impressions, the artists in the exhibition have pursued the ‘wild things’ of Alberta and beyond.
-This exhibit investigates this pursuit and celebrates the beauty of ‘wild things’ and the important place they hold within the world and the consciousness of humankind.
+This exhibit investigates this pursuit and celebrates the beauty of wild things and the important place they hold within the world and the consciousness of humankind.

-Contemporary First Nations artists are now recognized as a significant and distinct part in the fabric of Canadian art history.
-It wasn’t always this way.
-To find way, Aboriginal artists supported each other.
-They pushed for inclusion of Aboriginal art in exhibitions, in galleries, in collects and they advocated for the highest level of art education for First Nations people.
-Dale, Joane and Kimowan created relationships and pathways for many future First Nations artists.
-They inspire us with the artwork they left behind, the lives they shared and, most importantly, the inspiration to create.
+Contemporary First Nations artists are now recognized as a significant and distinct part of the fabric of Canadian art history.
+Aboriginal artists pushed for the inclusion of Aboriginal art in exhibitions, galleries, and collections and advocated for the highest level of art education for First Nations people.
+Dale, Joane, and Kimowan created relationships and pathways for many future First Nations artists.
+They inspire us with the artwork they left behind, the lives they shared, and, most importantly, the inspiration to create.

 Artist: Geneva Moore